Oral Health Topics

 - Wells WF.
 Aerodynamics of droplet nuclei.
 In: Wells WF, editor.
 Airborne Contagion and Air Hygiene: An Ecological Study of Droplet Infections.
 Cambridge, MA: Harvard University Press; 1955. p.
 13-19.

 - Advisory Council for the Elimination of Tuberculosis (ACET).
-The Role of BCG Vaccine in the Prevention and Control of Tuberculosis in the United States A Joint Statement by the Advisory Council for the Elimination of Tuberculosis and the Advisory Committee on Immunization Practices Centers for Disease Control and Prevention.
+The Role of BCG Vaccine in the Prevention and Control of Tuberculosis in the United States A Joint Statement by the Advisory Council for the Elimination of Tuberculosis and the Advisory Committee on Immunization Practices.
+Centers for Disease Control and Prevention.
 September 1995.
-Accessed November 22, 2016.
+Accessed May 23, 2019.

 Centers for Disease Control and Prevention (CDC)